 You can be strategic about which rides are on your Disney bucket list, and how you plan to experience them.
 Check out our Disney Ride Strategies post if you’re hoping for a way NOT to wait in line for rides.

 Walt Disney World offers loads of food options for you to try throughout your stay.
-They have snacks, quick-service meals, and table-service meals at a variety of restaurants and a variety of prices.
+They have snacks, quick-service meals, and table-service meals at a variety of restaurants and at a variety of prices.
 When planning your Disney Dining Budget we recommend planning between $70-$100 dollars per person per day in food costs.
 Check out our Disney Dining Budget post for all the options to manage food costs at Walt Disney World.

 Make Dining Reservations

 Do Disney Restaurants Need Reservations?
 Yes, some do!
 Table Service Restaurants mostly always require a dining reservation.
 Quick Service Restaurants, however, never require a reservation, as they are walk-up counter service restaurants.
 As a result for planning purposes, you only need to worry about making a Dining Reservation for days when you are planning to have a sit-down table service meal.
-Check out the Disney Restaurants in each park, and resorts, so that you can begin choosing which ones you want to include in this Disney Vacation.
+Check out the Disney Restaurants in each park, and resort, so that you can begin choosing which ones you want to include in this Disney Vacation.

-If for no other reason than it’s convenient, we also like adding in the Disney Dining Plan when it’s available.
+If for no other reason, than it’s convenient, we also like adding in the Disney Dining Plan when it’s available.
 While this may not always be the most budget-friendly decision, we think it’s one of the best ways to keep things simple.
 Hear us out.
 By adding a Disney Dining Plan to your vacation package, you pre-pay for your meals and are given meal credits to use throughout your vacation.
 And depending on which Dining Plan you buy you get snacks, quick-service, and table-service credits to use.
-For example, you can choose the 40 dollar steak or the 17 dollar salad at dinner and pay the same thing- 1 table-service credit ( that you already paid for).
+For example, you can choose the 40-dollar steak or the 17-dollar salad at dinner and pay the same thing- 1 table-service credit ( that you already paid for).
 We love this as a way to flex our dining experiences without spending more money.